kamil-g-cc/git-workshop-v3/README.md

-hello from Mario -- tego nie zobacza moi koledzy hello from Henry
+hello from Mario -- zmienilem zdanie, chce zeby to wszyscy zobaczyli hello from Henry